pankod/moleculerjs-boilerplate/documentation/docs/example.md

 ### Attack Service

 Attack service will get weapon and planet names as parameters.
 Then it will use this information to make request to Planet service to find out how much damage is done and how much shield planet has left.
-You can see example of calling a service from another service below, in **Calling a service from another service** section.
+You can see example of calling a service from another service below, in **Communication between services** section.

 See example attack request;